No credit check SIM only deals

-Most of us experienced a period of financial hardship at some point in our lives.
+Most of us have likely experienced a period of financial hardship at some point in our lives.
 So it's just as well there are still a few different ways to own and operate a mobile phone no matter how poor our credit history.
-Not only pay as you go – most of us are familiar with that concept, but we'll cover it further in – but also a handful of providers who won't do credit checks at all, provided you only need a SIM.
+Not only pay as you go – most of us are familiar with that concept, but we'll cover it further in – but also a handful of providers who won't do credit checks at all, provided you only need a SIM and that you have an unlocked mobile handset available to use.
 Let's take a look.

 What is a no credit check SIM deal?

 Broadly speaking, there are four types of mobile deal available to the general public.
 If you have a poor credit history you'll have access to only two of them.

 - Pay as you go SIMs – The term pay as you go (often written as PAYG) defines any SIM deal where you pay for what you use up-front.
 Usually in the from of something called 'top-up', which you can add to as needed.
 Most PAYG deals will provide you ca card so you can top-up at your local newsagent or supermarket, negating the need for a credit or debit card.
 Some providers, such as ASDA Mobile, allow you to buy 'SIM-only bundles' using your top-up kitty.
 Bundles are a set number of minutes, texts and data that last for 30 days.
 Bundles bought with top-up fit somewhere between PAYG and 30-day rolling contracts.
 Since you pay for everything upfront, PAYG deals have no need of credit checks